Indiana University Health Proton Therapy Center: History

 Proton therapy is not experimental and has been used in the United States since 1946.
-As of 2014 there were only 12 centers in the U.S that provide proton therapy.
+In 2014 there were only 12 centers in the U.S. that provided proton therapy.
 The scarcity of proton centers was due to the cost of the cyclotron that produces a proton beam.
-IU Health Proton Therapy Center was able to repurpose the cyclotron located on the Indiana University Cyclotron Facility (IUCF) from a research facility into a proton therapy center.
+IU Health Proton Therapy Center was able to repurpose the cyclotron located at the Indiana University Cyclotron Facility (IUCF), adapting the purpose from a research facility into a proton therapy center.

 The Indiana University Cyclotron Facility (IUCF). was a cyclotron located on the Indiana University campus in Bloomington, Indiana, United States.
 It accelerated protons to an energy of 200 MeV, as well as light ions: deuterium, 3He 4He, 6Li and 7Li.
 The beam could be polarized and was delivered to experimental halls.
 The facility was operated between 1976 and 2010.

 in 1985 the IUCF was upgraded to operate a cooled beam (Cooler storage ring) able to accelerate protons to 500 MeV.